Introduction

 "meta": {

-"per_page": "number",
+"per_page": "number"

-, page
+, has_prev_page

-, and query
+, and per_page

 .
 The meta key will then contain an object with the following attributes: